wangxianzhu/clusterfuzz-tools/README.md

 We publish our binary to 2 places: Cloud Storage (for public) and X20 (for Googlers).

-1. Create and merge a pull request to increase the version number
+1. Increment the version number in `tool/BUILD` and `circle.yml`
-2. Increment the version number in `tool/BUILD`
+2. Create and merge a pull request to increase the version number
 3. Set the new version in the env: `export VERSION=<version>`.
 4. Build the Pex binary: `./pants binary tool:clusterfuzz-$VERSION`
 5. Upload to our public storage: `gsutil cp dist/clusterfuzz-$VERSION.pex gs://clusterfuzz-tools/`